FAQ’s

 Do you provide snacks/lunch?

-Parents are asked to pack a water bottle, two nut-free snacks, and lunch daily, preferably packed in reusable containers.
+The VAC does not provide snacks or lunch.
+Parents and guardians are asked to pack a water bottle, two nut-free snacks, and lunch daily, preferably packed in reusable containers.

 We make every effort to be as waste free as we can and encourage our campers to be waste free too!
 Please pack drinks and food in reusable containers.
 Any uneaten food and any waste material produced will be returned home and is not added to the VAC’s waste collection.
 This also allows parents and guardians to know what their campers are eating throughout the day.
 Below are some helpful tips and tricks for a smooth transition into using this method.